Cosmic-Infinity/Colours/README.md

  ## _Compiling it youself_
  Autoit code is relatively easy to compile.
 All you need is the autoit compiler which comes with the autoit package.
 You can get autoit from : https://www.autoitscript.com/
+ Once Autoit runtime is installed, you can run the script directly, or compile it.
 1. `Download` the required file from this repository. (either GUI or Non-GUI version)
 2. `Download` and `Install` Autoit
 3. Open `Compile Script to .exe (x64)` (reccomended) or `Compile Script to .exe (x86)`